Lesson With You live online music lessons - signup

 What's the best age for a child to start drum lessons?

-The perfect age for a child to begin drum lessons is between the ages of 8 and 10, taking into account their individual development, including physicality and interest in drumming.
+The best age for a child to begin drum lessons is between the ages of 8 and 10, taking into account their individual development, including physicality and interest in drumming.

-At Lesson With You, we welcome drum students aged 7 and up.
-For those under 10, we generally recommend that a parent be present during lessons.
+At Lesson With You, we welcome drum students aged 6 and up.
 Our drum instructors tailor lessons for younger students by doing engaging activities like rhythm games, ear training, and improvisation.

 What type of drum should I buy?